codiga/doc.codiga.io/docs/code-snippets/vscode-spec.md

 ## Where is it?

-The VSCode plugin is an open source project located in a [public GitHub repository](https://github.com/codiga/vscode-plugin/).
+The VSCode plugin is an open-source project located in a [public GitHub repository](https://github.com/codiga/vscode-plugin/).

 ## VSCode documentation

-All information related with VSCode plugin development and the VSCode API can be found [here](https://code.visualstudio.com/api).
+All information related to VSCode plugin development and the VSCode API can be found [here](https://code.visualstudio.com/api).

 ## Structure